-I love turning the pictures in my mind into video content.
-I’m equally happy making social media stop motion shorts, full-blown feature documentaries, corporate promos, music videos, charity films or TV commercials.
+I love turning ideas into content.
+I’m equally happy making Idents, branded content, social media stop motion shorts, full-blown feature documentaries, corporate promos, music videos, charity films or TV commercials.

-My work has featured on the BBC, Channel 4, Huffington Post and The Atlantic.
+My work has featured on the BBC, the Oprah Winfrey Network, Channel 4, Huffington Post and The Atlantic.
 Recent clients have included NASA, London Olympics, Samsung, Etsy, National Trust and Photobox.
 I’m also an Associate Lecturer in Media Arts at Plymouth University, UK.

 I've been very lucky to do what I love for over two decades.
 My first career, spanning 12 years in BBC radio/TV news, saw me producing/directing some of the biggest stories in the region, working with national correspondents for the Six, One and Ten o’clock News.
 Since embarking on freelance directing/producing in 2006, I’ve won over 30 awards for my documentary portraits and experimental films.

 I received my Foundation Diploma in Fine Art (distinction), MA in English from Cambridge University and Post Graduate Diploma in Broadcast Journalism from Falmouth University.
 I also have Grade 8 viola (distinction).

 Visual aesthetics, creativity, storytelling, interviewing, human beings, delivery

 - I have run three successful crowdfunding campaigns raising over £30k.